-Spring is here and if your clientele is anything like mine, they are digging in the dirt at every opportunity.
+Spring is here, and if your clientele is anything like mine, they are digging in the dirt at every opportunity.
 This means several things to me: one of them is it’s time to feature hand treatments.
-Hands are often neglected yet they are used and abused on a regular basis.
+Hands are often neglected, yet they are used and abused regularly.
 (When is the last time you gave your own digits a good working over?)
-However the Medical Spa industry is doing its best to change that, they are educating the public on how aging, neglected hands can be.
+However, the Medical Spa industry is doing its best to change that; they educate the public on how aging, neglected hands can be.
 They are promoting treatments for hands exactly as they do for the face.
-With public awareness comes opportunity for us.
-My monthly Wellness Experience (event) this May will be featuring hand treatments including self care.
+With public awareness comes the opportunity for us.
+My monthly Wellness Experience (event) this May will be featuring hand treatments, including self-care.
 Let me share a sneak preview of some of the featured elements.

-I love the opportunity to be creative so one of my favorite things to do is come up a way to meet wellness trends by using items already in my inventory.
-For example Charcoal: What would happen if I added powdered activated charcoal to BIOTONE’s Firmi-Sea or Black Baltic Spa Body Mud and used it as a detoxifying masque……..
+I love the opportunity to be creative, so one of my favorite things to do is come up with a way to meet wellness trends by using items already in my inventory.
+For example, Charcoal: What would happen if I added powdered activated charcoal to BIOTONE’s Firmi-Sea or Black Baltic Spa Body Mud and used it as a detoxifying masque……..

 The Soil to Soul Hand Therapeutic Treatment Protocol:

 1 Teaspoon per hand – BIOTONE’s Exfoli Sea Salt Glow

 Mix 1 tablespoon Firmi Sea /Black Baltic Spa Body Mud and 1 tablespoon charcoal into a masque, add 2 drops Detoxifying Complex blend – apply to the hands, wrap in plastic and keep warm.
 At the same time, you move on to treating another part of the body.
 (I use my electric mitts) Leave on for at least 15 to 20 minutes